 It is important to remember that the responsibility for learning ultimately falls on you, the candidate.
 Nobody can insert the necessary knowledge into your brain, and given the level of difficulty of the SQE assessments, it is simply not possible to “wing it”.
 Trying to cram at the last minute just to get through the assessment won’t give you the long-term retention you need to practice effectively as a solicitor in real life.
 This is also why the Competence Statement focuses heavily on planning and management skills, and why practising solicitors must continue to verify their competence annually.

-It is up to you to do the work, and to plan your own preparation in such a way that you truly memorise the legal knowledge and retain it in long-term memory through active application in realistic scenarios.
+It is up to you to do the work, and to plan your SQE self-study in such a way that you truly memorise the legal knowledge and retain it in long-term memory through active application in realistic scenarios.
 We have designed our training methods and the Superexam platform with this in mind – to facilitate your own planning, learning, and knowledge retention through simulated mock stations.

 Our SQE2 coaching service is designed with a modular structure, with the flexibility to work around your timeline and budget.
 You can buy an individual mock station or receive discounts on bulk purchases.
 This unique SQE2 prep course offers you the opportunity to hone your Super Exam skills with feedback, support and additional study resources.
 We truly believe that our approach offers you the best chance to pass this challenging assessment, and to give you the lasting skills you need to succeed as a practising solicitor.
 We are happy to advise on different module combinations to suit your schedule and circumstances, so don’t hesitate, reach out to us today!